-Research at Marshfield is typically conducted in-house by our six member-research team (comprised of five research analysts and one economist).
-Three principals of the firm are the research team's voting members and they have an average tenure at Marshfield of over 20 years.
+Research at Marshfield is typically conducted in-house by our seven member-research team (comprised of six research analysts and one economist).
+Four principals of the firm are the research team's voting members.

 Investment Strategies

 Core Value Equity Strategy